South Africa case is opening doors to grim apartheid deaths

 A 1972 inquest into Timol’s death upheld the police assertion that he was not tortured during his detention but jumped to his death to avoid a long prison sentence, among other reasons.
 The Timol family maintained he was assaulted and pushed or thrown from the building.
 In June, South Africa’s National Prosecuting Authority opened a new inquest to re-examine the circumstances of his death.

-Taking the witness stand last month, former security policeman Joao Rodrigues, who said he was in Room 1026 with Timol when he died, stood by his story.
-He said he was asked by colleagues to guard Timol and the activist dove out of the window before Rodrigues had the chance to stop him.
+Taking the witness stand last month, former security policeman João Rodrigues, who said he was in Room 1026 with Timol when he died, stood by his story.
+He said he was asked by colleagues to guard Timol and the activist dived out of the window before Rodrigues had the chance to stop him.

 Inconsistencies in Rodrigues’ story and crucial aspects of Timol’s death cast doubt on that version of events, the family’s counsel argued.
 Forensic pathologists testified that Timol suffered serious injuries to his head and leg that were incompatible with his fall and that would have made it difficult for him to climb onto the window sill and jump out.